drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Explain how the data will be stored, managed, and analyzed, as well as the hardware and software requirements needed to support the system.
 - Discuss the tools and frameworks that will be used for data visualization and analysis.
 - Provide a flowchart or block diagram of the system architecture.

+The proposed student accommodation system will follow a three-tier architecture, with a presentation layer, application layer, and database layer.

 ### 8. Risks Assessment:
 A project, programme, or organization's potential risks must be identified, evaluated, and prioritised as part of the risk assessment process.
 It is a crucial component of risk management, which seeks to reduce the likelihood and effect of prospective dangers.
 Both quantitative and qualitative ways of expressing the outcomes of this procedure are possible.
 To help minimise any potential risk-related repercussions, risk assessment is a necessary component of a larger risk management plan.
 The risk assessments that related to the Student Accommodation System in Kolej Tun Dr Ismail (KTDI) are: